jennybc/vanNH/README.md

 To do

   * sort out the offline access for Google spreadsheet
-  * add a comment column
+  * add a comment column *have asked MLU to bless this but no response*
   * resolve possessions and individual plays *long-term goal*
   * formalize these distinct concepts of a team
     - specific team identity, e.g. Vancouver Nighthawks or Seattle Rainmakers -- an absolute definition of team (in theory, could even be specific to a season or a game)